AdobeDocs/commerce-frontend-core/src/pages/guide/templates/walkthrough.md

 ---
-group: frontend-developer-guide
-title: Templates customization walkthrough
-functional_areas:
-  - Frontend
+title: Template Customization Walkthrough | Commerce Frontend Development
+description:
 ---

-## What's in this topic
+# Template customization walkthrough

 This topic walks you through how to customize a template.